-One more important thing about ‘Apple’ branding is they only focus on two things, one is making unique product (e.g. iPhone) and second is making all things only and only to support those product (e.g. iTunes).
+One more important thing about ‘Apple’ branding is they only focus on two things, one is making unique products (e.g. iPhone) and the second is making all things only and only to support those products (e.g. iTunes).

 Unique Selling Proposition (USP)

-USP is something to focus from day one in the business.
+USP is something to focus on from day one in the business.
 It may take time, but if you focused on it, your product will have soon have it.
-Many of The first step at building a brand is to have a Unique Selling Proposition or a USP.
+Many of the first steps in building a brand is to have a Unique Selling Proposition or a USP.
 As a business without one, you’re floating in a sea of me-too businesses without a rudder.
 USP-less businesses offer nothing distinct or unique, no benefit or logical reasons why someone should buy other than hope or circumstance wrapped around a cheap price.

 Your USP is your brand anchor and is typically your lead value skew.

 What makes your company different from the rest?